r-shekhar/NYC-transport/readme.md

 on my blog shows how to set up an environment compatible with this analysis on Ubuntu.
 This tutorial has been tested locally and on Amazon EC2.

+If you want to skip obtaining and processing the raw Taxi/Uber data into Parquet format, the processed dataset is available on Academic Torrents [here](http://academictorrents.com/details/4f465810b86c6b793d1c7556fe3936441081992e).

 ## Steps

 1. Setup your conda environment with the modules above.